SciPy 2026

 Lecture 4: Present ragged, nested, missing, and heterogeneous data examples.

-Project 4: Students compute path lengths from NYC taxi trip data in Parquet format with ragged coordinate arrays.
+Project 4: Students compute path lengths from Chicago taxi trip data in Parquet format with ragged coordinate arrays.

 Solutions: Present efficient solution, discuss practical handling of ragged arrays, mention additional resources.